-- A child's optimistic versus catastrophic thinking style can be a determining factor in how he gets past the divorce.
+An optimistic versus catastrophic thinking style can be a determining factor in how a child copes with the divorce.
 Parents can have a great deal of influence in helping children realistically assess situations and avoid catastrophic thinking patterns that assume the worst of situations.

 It's Not All Bad

 Parents often experience guilt around divorce because their relationship has failed and they worry about the effect on their children.
 Hosility in the home is not good for parents or kids.
 If parents will be happier living separately, they will be better able to provide positive support for their family and have more time for themselves and their children.